-- Lets you to organize clips and files very quickly.
+- It lets you organize clips and files very quickly.

-- The tools that are present in the software integrate perfectly with almost every type of media as well as third-party plugins and other post-production tools.
+- The tools present in the software integrate perfectly with almost every type of media, third-party plugins, and other post-production tools.

 Who uses Adobe Premiere Pro?

 Movies such as Deadpool, Gone Girl, Captain Abu Raed, and Monsters have been edited using Adobe Premiere Pro.
-It is used in gaming videos, short films, full-length films and tutorial videos.
+It is used in gaming, short, full-length, and tutorial videos.

 Hollywood filmmakers, videographers, YouTubers, and TV editors use it.
-Even news stations, design firms, marketing professionals, production managers, marketing managers, and multimedia designers use Premiere Pro.
+News stations, design firms, marketing professionals, production managers, marketing managers, and multimedia designers use Premiere Pro.

 Learning Adobe Premiere Pro

-There are many classroom related institutions that offer courses on Adobe Premiere Pro for interested individuals.
-Some people prefer to learn in a traditional classroom setting where they can collaborate with others and gain from an instructor who is present in front of them.
-In these type of classes, people can use a combination of computer hands-on time along with lab and exercise notes to learn Adobe Premiere pro principles and apply them to their projects.
+Many classroom-related institutions offer courses on Adobe Premiere Pro for interested individuals.
+Some people prefer to learn in a traditional classroom setting where they can collaborate with others and gain from an instructor in front of them.
+In these classes, people can use a combination of computer hands-on time and lab and exercise notes to learn Adobe Premiere Pro principles and apply them to their projects.

-The software can be bought for around 92k in INR.
-The monthly subscription is around 2000 INR and yearly subscription is around 16k INR.
-The prices vary for individuals, business, students/teachers and schools/universities.
-For example, being a student will offer you different features, perks, and cost-effective price.
+You can buy the software for around INR 92k.
+The monthly subscription is around 2000 INR, and a yearly subscription is around 16k INR.
+The prices vary for individuals, businesses, students/teachers, and schools/universities.
+For example, being a student will offer you different features, perks, and cost-effective prices.

 This has been a guide to Adobe Premiere Pro.
-Here we have discussed the basic concept of Adobe Premiere Pro, how does it work, who can use it etc. You may also look at the following article to learn more –
+Here we have discussed the basic concept of Adobe Premiere Pro, how it work, who can use it, etc. You may also look at the following article to learn more –